 An active grandfather to his three grandchildren, Mikes also loves cross-country skiing, canoeing, kayaking, and camping.
 Always delighted to share his extensive knowledge of the north, Mike is based in Yellowknife, where his wife Tessa Macintosh, a well-known northern photographer, runs the Blue Raven bed-and-breakfast.

 Katherine Johnson, our Sales and Marketing Manager, was born into adventure travel.
 Her father founded the Great Canadian Travel Company in 1981 and at five years old Katherine was stickering brochures for the family business, at a rate of 0.25¢ per roll.
 She has run polar bear tours and managed a hotel in Churchill, Manitoba, and served as a board member for Nunavut Tourism.
 Katherine coached synchronized swimming for Winnipeg Synchro and also worked for Winnipeg Folk Festival.
 When not travelling herself (her life’s great passion) she lives with two dogs, a cat and her partner.

 Alice Wu is our resident speaker of Mandarin, Taiwanese and English.
 She not only assists with all the office work, but specialises in helping travel agents and guests from Asia.
-Born and brought up in Taipei, the capital of Taiwan, Alice studied photography at university there.
+Born and brought up in Taipei, Alice studied photography at university there.
 Since coming to Yellowknife to work for us, she has taken up skiing and loves the opportunities for an outdoor life: she even speaks enthusiastically about the portage sections of her recent first canoe-camping trip!
 Apart from family, what Alice misses about her home is the food and we can so understand why when she brings some home-cooked goodies to the office.